FredHutch/cbioportal-data-formatting/01_file_formats/Readme.md

 ## File formats

 This part of the repository provides helpful instructions to prepare your data into a format that can be "read" into cBioportal.
+In this part of the repository you will find different sub-directories for the different file formats.
+Each sub-directory has its own Readme with detailed instructions on how to prepare you files.
+It also has examples/templates that you can copy for the different files needed which you can use to prepare your own study files

 ## File types